 5-HTP is an amino acid that occurs in the human body and is the precursor to serotonin.
 5-HTP is currently used to relieve mild to moderate depression, anxiety, insomnia and fatigue.
 It has been used in combination with lithium for bipolar (manic) depression at a dose of 200mg three times a day.
 It has also been shown to relieve migraine headaches at dosages of 200 to 600mg/day.

 Fibromyalgia sufferers took 300mg three times a day and showed improvement in sleep quality, depression, insomnia and muscle pain.
 Double-blind clinical trials have shown 5-HTP to improve sleep quality and the time it takes to fall asleep.

-Recommended dose on empty stomach before bed is approximately 50mg to as much as 300mg.
+Recommended dose on an empty stomach before bed is approximately 50mg to as much as 300mg.
 5-HTP should not be taken with antidepressants and selective serotonin reuptake inhibitors.

 5-HTP may enhance the effects of St. John’s wort.
-Vitamin B6, niacin and magnesium should be taken on the same day as 5-HTP as they are required for it’s metabolism.
+Vitamin B6, niacin, and magnesium should be taken on the same day as 5-HTP as they are required for its metabolism.

-GABA (gamma aminobutyric acid) is the main calming neurotransmitter in the body and central nervous system.
+GABA (gamma-aminobutyric acid) is the main calming neurotransmitter in the body and central nervous system.
 Recommended dose approximately 100mg before bed.